mjshakir/CircularBuffer/README.md

 # CircularBuffer

-`CircularBuffer` is a C++ implementation of a circular buffer that can either use a fixed-size buffer with `std::array` in a lock-free manner or a dynamic buffer with `std::deque` in a thread-safe manner.
+`CircularBuffer` is a C++ implementation of a circular buffer that can either use a fixed-size buffer with `std::array` in a lock-free manner or a dynamic buffer with `std::vector` in a thread-safe manner.
 This makes it a versatile choice for different performance and usage needs.

 ## Build Status